 Top tower view

-If bungy jumping isn’t your thing, you can now tackle the new Tower Climb and Lookout instead and cheer your mates on.
-It’s a 196-step climb but at the top you’ll be rewarded with a top view of the Great Barrier Reef and the chance to photograph your friend’s expression as they take the plunge. ajhackett.com
+If bungy jumping isn’t your thing, you can now tackle the new Tower Climb and Lookout and cheer on your mates instead.
+It’s a 196-step climb but you’ll be rewarded with a view of the Great Barrier Reef.
+And of course, the chance to photograph your friend’s expression as they take the plunge. ajhackett.com

 Daintree Food Trail

-Queensland’s northern-most mushroom farm, a goat farm and the effervescent Penelope Kefir Queen are among almost 30 producers and members of the newly launched Daintree Food Trail.
-Celebrating the diverse produce and farm gates on the Great Barrier Reef Drive between Port Douglas and Cape Tribulation, the tour can be done on your own with the downloadable map or with a chef as a guide. daintreefoodtrail.com
+Queensland’s northern-most mushroom farm, a goat farm and the effervescent Penelope Kefir Queen are among almost 30 producers of the newly launched Daintree Food Trail.
+You can take on the trail yourself with a downloadable map or follow a chef as a guide.
+It celebrates the diverse produce and farm gates on the Great Barrier Reef Drive between Port Douglas and Cape Tribulation. daintreefoodtrail.com

 See stars underwater